aeore/escxmlcc/README.md

 ========

 C++ console code generator and editor with GUI for state machines.
-This generator is on the proof-of-concept stage.
+This project is on the proof-of-concept stage.

 ##### License